ZAdamMac/Tapestry/testing/TESTDOCS.md

 #### Blocksize Compression Test
 The testing script compares the size of all of its output blocks (the .tap files) to the blocksize defined in `tapestry-test.cfg`.
 If none exceed, the test passes.

-#### Random Noise Failure Test
-In the event that the Blocksize Compression Test fails, a special test is run where a .tap file is decrypted, and decompressed.
-The decrypted version is compared in size to the decompressed version.
-If the decrypted version is in fact larger than the decompressed version, this test fails.

-The failure of this test indicates that the test corpus data was insufficiently structured to compress properly.
-It's a special case test to deal with a mode of failure encountered during the design of 0.3.0.

 ### Export Test
 The testing script looks for, and attempts to import, DR.key and DRpub.key.
 If either fail, the corresponding test also fails.